Is your marketing campaign not getting your desired results? Here are some reasons why it may not work and what you can do to make it more effective.

 Maybe your campaign fails to resonate with the target audience or isn’t interesting enough to hold their attention — the reasons for failure could be many.

 If you’re struggling to get desirable results from your campaign, you need to assess what you are doing wrong.
-In this post, we’ll talk about some common problems areas that might be
+In this article, I’ll discuss some common problem areas that might hurt your marketing strategy.

 Why some businesses fail at marketing

 Did you know that 14% of small businesses fail because of poor marketing?
 It’s sad.
 But why isn’t their marketing strategy yielding results?